Dress for success: the best oils for health

 What to look for when buying oils

 When shopping for cooking oil, it’s important to know which type to choose.
-McLeod says to look for “unrefined” or “cold pressed” on the label, rather than “refined”, to ensure you’re getting the most health benefits.
+McLeod says to look for “unrefined” or “cold-pressed” on the label, rather than “refined”.
+This will ensure you’re getting the most health benefits.

-“’Cold pressed’ is telling you that literally all they’re doing is washing the fruit and squeezing it to get the natural juice out.
-If they refine it, you’ll get a beautiful clear product, which obviously looks visually appealing, but that refining process has the potential to destroy nutrients and antioxidant properties.”
+“‘Cold-pressed’ is telling you that literally all they’re doing is washing the fruit and squeezing it to get the natural juice out.
+If they refine it, you’ll get a beautiful clear product.
+It obviously looks visually appealing, but that refining process has the potential to destroy nutrients and antioxidant properties.”

 There’s a whole world of oils out there to experiment with – everything from macadamia nut and peanut oil to walnut oil – and they all have different health-giving properties.